navinskyy/encrypting-thunderbird/README.md

 1. Start the Windows VM containing Thunderbird.
 2. Open Thunderbird and confirm the account is configured.
-3. Verify both lab accounts are available:
+3. Check if both accounts are available:
    - Sender: `cs@bdo.ph.com`
    - Recipient: `yourname@bdo.ph.com`